Retinal Detachment [en Español]

 What are the symptoms?

-Many people have symptoms of a posterior vitreous detachment, or PVD, before they have symptoms of retinal detachment.
-When the vitreous gel shrinks and separates from the retina, it causes floaters and flashes.
+Many people see floaters and flashes of light before they have symptoms of retinal detachment.
 Floaters are spots, specks, and lines that float through your field of vision.
 Flashes are brief sparkles or lightning streaks that are most easily seen when your eyes are closed.
 They often appear at the edges of your visual field.
 Floaters and flashes do not always mean that you will have a retinal detachment.
-But they may be a warning sign, so it is best to be checked by a doctor.
+But they may be a warning sign, so it is best to be checked by a doctor right away.

 Sometimes a retinal detachment happens without warning.
 The first sign of detachment may be a shadow across part of your vision that does not go away.
 Or you may have new and sudden loss of side (peripheral) vision that gets worse over time.

 How is retinal detachment diagnosed?

 To diagnose retinal detachment, your doctor will examine your eyes and ask you questions about any symptoms you have.